The Tower Museum shows the unique collection of landscape paintings of the art collector Hans Jäger

 Despite careful control we cannot guarantee the correctness of the provided data.

-due to the current situation, the admission fee can be chosen freely
+the admission fee may be chosen freely (box at the entrance)

-Closed on public holidays.
-For groups open also outside the normal opening hours (on request).
+For groups accessible also outside the opening hours (on request).
+Coffee bar at the museum.